clojurecup2014/logregdog/README.md

 We are deploying using lein repl (inside a screen).

 For the webserver to build, the dependency on weka has to be installed manually.
-Copy the "weka" folder int he root of the project (yes, the one that is empty except for another "weka" folder in it) to ~/.m2/repository/
+Copy the "weka" folder in the root of the project (yes, the one that is empty except for another "weka" folder in it) to ~/.m2/repository/

 For example this works (when one is in the root of the project): cp -R weka ~/.m2/repository/